Čenkovice: History

 The first written mention of Čenkovice is from 1304.

+Demographics

+Transport

+The I/11 road (the section from Hradec Králové to Šumperk) passes through the northern part of the municipality.

 Sport

 Čenkovice is known for a ski resort located on Buková hora and its surroundings.
 There are 65 km of cross-country trails and five ski slopes.

+Sights

+The main landmark of Čenkovice is the Church of Saint Lawrence.
+It was built in the Neoclassical style in 1780–1782.
+It is a valuable rural church.